The full platform

 the black agenda

-We will reinforce voting access to ensure no citizen — not black nor low-income nor incarcerated — is denied the ballot.
+We will reinforce voting access to ensure no citizen — not Black nor low-income nor incarcerated — is denied the ballot.
 We will commit to restorative justice for descendants of slaves.
 We will fight for the reform of a broken criminal justice system that targets African-Americans and refuse to be silenced or censured for speaking against the deep injustices of environmental racism and police brutality.

 Reparations for the descendants of slaves.
 This starts with H.R.
 40, Commission to Study and Develop Reparation Proposals for African-Americans Act.
 Our government must officially address reconciliation for the violent legacy of chattel slavery, and H.R.
 40 is a means to not only inform the public about congenital effects of slavery that affect the African-American community even today but also prescribe measures of restorative and rehabilitative justice.

 Strengthening voting rights in our community, especially through support of H.R.
 1, For the People Act.
-This bill encapsulates automatic voter registration, designation of Election Day as a federal holiday, redistricting reform, and expanding public financing of elections.
+This bill encapsulates automatic voter registration, the designation of Election Day as a federal holiday, redistricting reform, and expanding public financing of elections.

-Ensuring that the Green New Deal achieves equal economic and environmental outcomes for black communities.
+Ensuring that the Green New Deal achieves equal economic and environmental outcomes for Black communities.

 Ensuring that African-American cultural traditions, such as certain hairstyles, are embraced rather than policed in schools and the workplace, as seen in the California Senate CROWN (Create a Respectful and Open Workplace for Natural Hair) Act.